processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *\[Options, ...\]*

 The option for listeners configuration.
-See [Listeners](#listeners) section of this document for details.
+See the [Listen Modules](../listen/) section for details.

 ## log\_rotate\_count